junxit/us-congress-bills-112/metadata.md

 - 2011-03-29 — Introduced in House
 - 2011-03-29 — Introduced in House
 - 2011-03-29 — Referred to the House Committee on Natural Resources.
+- 2011-03-31 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2011-04-06 — Subcommittee Hearings Held.
+- 2011-04-13 — Committee Consideration and Mark-up Session Held.
+- 2011-04-13 — Ordered to be Reported by the Yeas and Nays: 29 - 14.
+- 2011-04-13 — Subcommittee on Energy and Mineral Resources Discharged.
+- 2011-05-02 — Placed on the Union Calendar, Calendar No. 36.
+- 2011-05-02 — Reported by the Committee on Natural Resources.
+H. Rept.
+112-68.
+- 2011-05-02 — Reported by the Committee on Natural Resources.
+H. Rept.
+112-68.